 Lutheran Hospital is a 203-bed community teaching hospital that encompasses the primary adult inpatient psychiatric units of the Cleveland Clinic Department of Psychiatry with a total of 84 licensed psychiatric beds.
 The psychiatric inpatient units consist of two severe mental illness units, two mood disorder units, one geriatric unit, and one alcohol/drug rehabilitation unit.
 Lutheran supports medical residencies in adult psychiatry and orthopedic surgery.
-Lutheran Hospital was awarded the 2016 Bernard A. Birnbaum, MD, Quality Leadership Award as the top community hospital affiliated with an academic medical center.
+Lutheran Hospital was awarded the 2018 Bernard A. Birnbaum, MD, Quality Leadership Award as the top community hospital affiliated with an academic medical center.
 The Joint Commission has also recognized Lutheran Hospital as a Top Performer on Key Quality Measures.

 About Pharmacy Practice Residency

-Required Rotations: outpatient psychiatry, mood disorders, severe mental illness I and II, longitudinal staffing
+Required Rotations: outpatient psychiatry, mood disorders, severe mental illness I and II, longitudinal staffing, longitudinal teaching

-Elective Rotations: child and adolescent psychiatry, geriatric psychiatry, alcohol and drug rehabilitation, consultant liaison, forensics, administration, longitudinal teaching
+Elective Rotations: child and adolescent psychiatry, geriatric psychiatry, alcohol and drug rehabilitation, consultant liaison, forensics, emergency psychiatry

-The resident will complete formal presentations on a variety of pharmacotherapy topics to pharmacy staff, CCHS Adult Psychiatry residents, and other health care professionals at Lutheran Hospital.
+The resident will complete formal presentations on a variety of pharmacy topics to pharmacy staff, Adult Psychiatry residents, and other health care professionals at Lutheran Hospital.
 Informal topic discussions and in-services to nursing staff, medical students, and pharmacy students will be conducted by the resident.
 Residents will prepare and present at least one formulary review monograph or medication use evaluation for either local or enterprise-wide Pharmacy and Therapeutics committees.
 The optional longitudinal teaching certificate program provides opportunities for presenting large didactic lectures to pharmacy students and facilitating small group discussions at Northeast Ohio Medical University (NEOMED).

 Meetings and Conferences